Click here to learn more.

 Last but not least, the Chinese Shar-Pei needs to live in the house.
 It’s an unhappy Chinese Shar-Pei who is relegated to the backyard with little or no human companionship.

 In 1973, a Hong Kong breeder named Matgo Law appealed to Western dog fanciers to help him save the breed, which was nearing extinction.
 The unusual wrinkled dogs elicited an enthusiastic interest from Americans and quickly became “the” dog to have.
 Shar-Pei were fully recognized by the American Kennel Club in 1992.
-After that first burst of popularity, they have achieved a moderate level of interest, currently ranked at 50th, down from 37th a decade ago.
+After that first burst of popularity, they have achieved a moderate level of interest, currently ranked at 50

 The Shar-Pei is a bit of a snob.
 He is naturally reserved around people he doesn’t know and remains aloof once they are introduced.
 Extensive socialization at an early age is necessary to prevent him from becoming too territorial or aggressive.
 Only family members receive the overwhelming devotion of this independent, alert and intelligent dog who watches the world go by in a calm and dignified manner.